Welcome to Germany Visa & Residence

 Below, we will explain the major Germany visa types available for international applicants, including Germany work visa , EU Blue Card, Ausbildung visa, Germany green card, Germany student visa, Germany IT specialist visa, recognition visa and Germany residence visa options.

-These visa types for Germany are regulated under the German Residence Act (AufenthG) and are part of the country’s skilled immigration framework.
+The visa types for Germany are regulated under the German Residence Act also known as the AufenthG.
+This law controls the types of visas, for Germany.

 The vocational training visa is among the most practical visa types for Germany, which is also called the Ausbildung Visa is for people from countries who want to get vocational training in Germany and start working.
 This visa is given out under Section 16a of the Residence Act, which is also known as the AufenthG.
 The Germany Vocational Training Visa lets people who are not from the European Union come to Germany to get training in things like healthcare, nursing, technical trades and hospitality